brendantipp/sem2_prog_data_analysis_assignment/README.md

 - Seed functions

 More information on the above can be found in more detail at https://numpy.org/doc/stable/reference/random/

+### Important changes made to the Numpy.random package and why these changes are important  to sofware developers

+At the time of writing this assignment them most uptodate version of the Numpy module is v 1.19.
+It is important to note that the latest versions of the Numpy.random package contain updated functions.
+In paticular there has been some major changes to the Simple Random Data functions - some of the old functons where almost duplicates of each other and were essentially the same function.
+The distributions and Permutation functions are very similar in both the new and older versions of the Numpy.random package

+It is the job of a software developer to keep up to date with these changes and to maintain their code.
+In the case of the numpy.random library developers can find the most recent documentation available at https://numpy.org/doc/stable/

 #### Simple random data functions